SinkSAM-Net: Knowledge-Driven Self-Supervised Sinkhole Segmentation Using Topographic Priors and Segment Anything Model: Related Work

 \subsection{Monocular Depth Estimation}

-Deep Learning-Based Monocular Depth Estimation (MDE) model allows to quantify depth from a single RGB image using training sets \cite{zhao2020monocular}.
-Most MDEs use an encoder–decoder architecture to minimize loss in training \cite{8359371}.
-Depth estimation relies on cues such as: shading, occlusion, perspective, texture variations, and object scaling, to differentiate and understand the scene \cite{godard2017unsupervised}.
-Monocular depth estimation was used for 3D reconstruction purposes, augmented reality, autonomous driving, and robotics \cite{MING202114}.
+Deep Learning-Based Monocular Depth Estimation (MDE) model allows to quantify depth from a single RGB image using training sets \citep{zhao2020monocular}.
+Most MDEs use an encoder–decoder architecture to minimize loss in training \citep{8359371}.
+Depth estimation relies on cues such as: shading, occlusion, perspective, texture variations, and object scaling, to differentiate and understand the scene \citep{godard2017unsupervised}.
+Monocular depth estimation was used for 3D reconstruction purposes, augmented reality, autonomous driving, and robotics \citep{MING202114}.

 Due to the limited payload capacity of most drones, they are typically outfitted with only a single camera.
-This prevents a widespread use of depth perception methods based on LiDAR or photogrammetric DEMs \cite{10.1007/978-3-319-10605-2_7}.
-As an alternative, with the success of CNNs, MDEs have become increasingly reliable \cite{DBLP:journals/corr/LiuSL14}.
-MDEs n attention in RS, while most studies were conducted in urban environments aimed at scene reconstruction with buildings \cite{9372395, isprs-annals-V-2-2020-451-2020}.
-By contrast, MDEs are still rarely used \cite{10368096}, in studies of open environments and particularly of geomorphological processes in applications such as hillslope erosion processes, stream networks and sinkholes extractions.
+This prevents a widespread use of depth perception methods based on LiDAR or photogrammetric DEMs \citep{10.1007/978-3-319-10605-2_7}.
+As an alternative, with the success of CNNs, MDEs became increasingly reliable \citep{DBLP:journals/corr/LiuSL14}.
+MDEs have gained increasing attention in remote sensing (RS), although most existing studies have focused on urban environments or forests, primarily aiming at scene reconstruction involving buildings or tree canopies \citep{9372395, isprs-annals-V-2-2020-451-2020, 10802125}.
+By contrast, MDEs are still rarely used \citep{9372395}, in studies of open environments and particularly of geomorphological processes in applications such as hillslope erosion processes, stream networks and sinkholes extractions.

-Pre-trained Foundation Models have gained popularity in MDE tasks, being trained using large datasets and enabling zero-shot or fine tuning predictions \cite{birkl2023midasv31model}.
-In particular, DAV2 \cite{yang2024depthv2} introduces key advantages: (1) It overcomes limitations of image annotation by involving synthetic annotated data during training with fine detailed annotation; (2) It uses a teacher-student architecture to obtain a lightweight and accurate model.
+Pre-trained Foundation Models have gained popularity in MDE tasks, being trained using large datasets and enabling zero-shot or fine tuning predictions \citep{birkl2023midasv31model}.
+In particular, DAV2 \citep{yang2024depthv2} introduces key advantages: (1) It overcomes limitations of image annotation by involving synthetic annotated data during training with fine detailed annotation; (2) It uses a teacher-student architecture to obtain a lightweight and accurate model.
 The model is trained on synthetic images.
 Then the teacher mode generates pseudo masks on unannotated real images.
-Finally, the smaller student model is trained on these pseudo-annotated images; (3) Its annotation pipeline incorporates AM for image sampling, utilizing a combination of real- and pseudo-labeled depth maps, from 62 million images \cite{yang2024depthanythingunleashingpower}.
+Finally, the smaller student model is trained on these pseudo-annotated images; (3) Its annotation pipeline incorporates SAM for image sampling, utilizing a combination of real- and pseudo-labeled depth maps, from 62 million images \citep{yang2024depthanythingunleashingpower}.